maks2199/MyTime/README.md

 * executables.py -- script that works with raw .ics files
 * main.py --
 * quickstart.py -- example from Google Calendar API
-* token.json -- information for authorization in Google
+* token.json -- information for authorization in Google.
+Delete this, when expired